vn7n24fzkq/github-profile-summary-cards/README.md

 After the action finished.
 You can see all of summary cards are in folder which named `profile-summary-card-output`.

-`Note: Those cards might not be updated in time, because github raw file has cache time.`
+`Note: Some summary cards might not be updated in time, because github raw file has cache time.`

 ```yml
 name: GitHub-Profile-Summary-Cards